 When will I or my unit get moved to Exchange Online?

 The open call for mailbox migrations started May 1.
-Our target completion date is October 2018.
-IT Pros should submit move requests for their unit to firstname.lastname@example.org.
+Our target completion date is October 31, 2018.
+IT Pros should follow the process in this KB article to submit migration requests for their unit to email@example.com.

 What about retirees?